alynes/portfolio/RESUME.md

 April 2016 - Current

-- Frontend design and development primarily using React functional components and lifecycle hooks — compliant with ECMAscript 2015+ specs.
+- Frontend design and development primarily using React — Kanban storyboarding and issue tracking with YouTrack.

-- Asynchronous requests and rendering with Redux, Axios, and Thunk.
+- Asynchronous requests leveraging Redux, Axios, and Thunk.

-- Styling to spec with Material Design and Bootstrap.
+Reactively rendering functional components using effect and state hooks.

-Implementing animations/transitions using CSS keyframes and React-Transition-Group.
+- Implementing custom transitions and animations with CSS keyframes and React-Transition-Group; styling to spec or utilizing Material-UI | Bootstrap.

+- Backend architecture and development in Django Rest Framework, .NET core, and Node.js.

-- Writing unit tests for components with Jest, and end-to-end regression tests in Selenium Webdriver (Python).
+- Writing unit tests for logical components (Jest), as well as end-to-end regression tests (WebDriver).

-- Backend design and development in Django Rest Framework ORM and custom mix-in's, as well as .NET core with Entity Framework.

-- Issue tracking and AGILE storyboarding (Kanban) with YouTrack integrated into Jetbrains IDE.

-- GIT repository management and maintenance.

 #### Associate Developer at Verity Inst.
 June 2018 - Current

-- Project design, feature development, and testing of C#, C++, and Python applications.
+- Test-Driven-Development of C#, C++, and Python applications.
+Cross-platform (Windows & Linux) solutions for TCP/IP communication with embedded systems.
-.NET Framework, MFC, Windows Forms with Agile methodology (Scrum).

 - Translating customer requests to technical requirements.
+Consistent and punctual workflow by breaking up requirements into tasks and backlog items (Scrum).

-- Custom SWIG interface file creation and maintenance for automated C++ .dll wrapping for C# and Python.
+- Custom SWIG interface file creation and maintenance for automated C/C++ .dll wrapping for C# and Python.

-- Log file parsing and obfuscation using regular expressions.

-- Working with QA to address defects, and SCR's.

-- Source control with SVN.
+- Working close to QA in order to optimize test plans and address SCR's / defects.
+Source control with Git and SVN.

-- Test-Driven-Development in C# with MSTest, and Python with NUnit and UnitTest.

 <div style="width: 100%; height: 2em; padding: 0.37em 0 0.37em 0;">
 <h1 style="float: left; width: auto; margin: 0">Education</h1>